sbents/flu-scenario-modeling-hub/data-processed/PSI-M1/2022-12-04-PSI-M1-abstract.md

 scenario D to all scenarios.
 This resulted in a poor match to the data for scenario A, but very reasonable forward projections.

-To calibrate the model we fit the reproduction number and infection-hospitalization rate to the data to-date.
+To calibrate the model we fit the reproduction number, infection-hospitalization rate, and initial number of infections to the data to-date.
 We then applied uncertainty to each of the parameters based on previous seasonal-influenza modeling activities.

 # Model Assumptions
 ## Immunity assumptions